G2U-CPE36/G2U_docs/README.md

 Default bibliography tool: BibTeX
 ```

-## Setup (Overleaf)
+### Online - Overleaf

 There's nothhing much to do in terms of setup for overleaf.
-Just using PDFLaTeX would be fine in most of the cases.
+Just upload the source files using PDFLaTeX would be fine in most of the cases.

+### macOS and Windows

+Install MacTeX from https://www.tug.org/mactex/.
+And, find the TeXStudio version suitable to start editing (download here: https://www.texstudio.org/#download).

+For Windows, need to install TexStudio and then MikTex (link: https://miktex.org/).

+Install few libraries as needed and you're good to go.